ply-ct/vscode-ply/README.md

 ## Features
   - Test Explorer sidebar shows all Ply requests/cases/suites along with their statuses
-  - CodeLenses in your Ply test files for running tests and debugging cases
+  - CodeLens segments in your Ply test files for running tests and debugging cases
   - Gutter decorations on your Ply test files showing test statuses
-  - Display test log when a test is selected in Test Explorer
+  - Test log displayed in Output view when a test is selected in Test Explorer
-  - Diff editor for comparing expected/actual results, with smart decorations that know about runtime values
+  - Diff editor for comparing expected/actual results, with smart decorations aware of runtime values
   - Import Ply requests from [Postman](https://www.postman.com/) collections

 ![recording](docs/images/recording.gif)